livetrails/targetjs/README.md

 13. **initialValue**
 This is only property.
 It defines the initial value of the actual value.

+3. **active**
+This is only a property.
+It indicates whether the target is ready for execution.
+When set to false, it behaves similarly to a `_ `prefix.
+By default, all targets are active, so setting it to true is unnecessary.

 18. **onSuccess**
 An optional callback for targets that make API calls.
 It will be invoked for each API response received.